spottmedia/ansible-ssh-login-notifications/README.md

 To install the role just look at it's [ansible galaxy page](https://galaxy.ansible.com/grzegorznowak/ansible_ssh_login_notifications)

-For the slack integration you need to create an app with those permission scopes added and the app attached to your workspace:
+For the slack integration you need to create an app that handles the ssh logins and is connected with your workspaces.
+Those permission scopes have to be added to work properly:

 ````
 admin 	(this one is quite heavy but unfortunatelly is the only way to come around fetching workspace user's IPs)